DmitryBondarenko1/solid-spoon/ConsoleColor.md

 To learn more about consoles in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)

-The [How to customize console colors and fonts](HowTo.md) article in the [Tutorials](Tutorial.md) section shows how to do the above steps on practice.
+For a practical example, see the [How to customize console colors and fonts](HowTo.md) article in the [Tutorials](Tutorial.md) section of this User Guide.